What is Inbound Marketing and Why Should I Care About It?

 - More than half of the buying process takes place before a buyer engages with a salesperson.
 (MediaFly, 2021)

 - 68% of buyers never want to engage with a sales person at all.
 (Forrester, 2017)

 - 71% of B2B researchers start their research with a generic search.
 (Google, 2015)

 - B2B stakeholders do 60-80% of their research independently.
 (Gartner, 2022)

 The smart marketer recognizes and understands these trends and adapts their marketing tactics to capitalize on this behavior.
 They strive to deliver the right (marketing) message, to the right person, at the right time.
 Enter Inbound Marketing.

 Inbound has existed for some time, we just didn’t call it that, exactly.
 Forward-thinking digital marketers who used a combination of marketing channels - most commonly content marketing, SEO, social media and email - to try and attract a customer’s attention were "doing Inbound" before it was called Inbound.

 "Inbound marketing is focused on attracting customers through relevant and helpful content and adding value at every stage in your customer's buying journey.
 With inbound marketing, potential customers find you through channels like blogs, search engines, and social media.

 HubSpot coined the term “Inbound Marketing” in 2006, and they are the power behind the inbound movement.
-There’s even a stand-alone conference dedicated to Inbound, now in it’s 7th year.
-Incidentally, as a certified HubSpot Partner agency, we will be attending the Inbound conference this year.
+There’s even a stand-alone conference dedicated to Inbound.
+The first Inbound conference was held in 2011, and the 2022 iteration of the event was the first-ever hybrid event.